-An increase and a decrease of 10 basis points (bp) in interest rates on the loans and advances and availablefor-sale financial assets would have increased/decreased profit before tax and equity by the amounts shown below.
+An increase and a decrease of 10 basis points (bp) in interest rates on the available-for-sale financial assets, FVOCI financial assets, FVTPL financial assets and loans and advances would have increased/decreased profit before tax and equity by the amounts shown below.
 The magnitude represents management's assessment of the likely movement in interest rates under normal economic conditions.
 This analysis has not taken into account the associated tax effects and assumes that all other variables, in particular foreign currency rates, remain constant.